Rakeshvarma301/DreamBox_django_project/README.md

 1) For Django 2.1 and Python 3.7
 2) Modern virtual environments with pipenv
 3) Styling with Bootstrap v4.1.3
-4) posts, interviews, comments model
+4) Accounts, posts, interviews, comments, and Search modules
 5) username/password for log in/sign up

 First-time setup